-Revenue recognised in this business segment during the year amounted to approximately HK\$667.2 million (2017: approximately HK\$728.2 million).
-As at 31 December 2018, the Group had three completed projects, namely, (a) The Galaxy; (b) The Star and (c) The Rainbow; and five projects under development, namely, (d) the CWK Project; (e) Yuen Long site; (f) Kwun Tong site; (g) Tack Lee Project and (h) Seongsu Project.
-A general summary and update of the property development projects of the Group during the reporting year and as at 31 December 2018 are listed below:
+Revenue recognised in this business segment during the year amounted to approximately HK\$109.8 million (2018: approximately HK\$667.2 million).
+Segment results for the year amounted to approximately HK\$27.1 million (2018: approximately HK\$267.2 million).
+The drop in segment results in property development is mainly due to decrease in number of properties sold in 2019.
+As at 31 December 2019, the Group had three completed projects, namely, (a) The Galaxy; (b) The Star and (c) The Rainbow; and six projects under development, namely, (d) the CWK Project; (e) Yuen Long site; (f) Kwun Tong site; (g) Tack Lee Project; (h) Seongsu Project and (i) Sausage Project.
+A general summary and update of the property development projects of the Group during the reporting year and as at 31 December 2019 are listed below: